 I set the alarm for 5am.
 The sunrise is quiet, calming, and stunning.
-Each of my breaths flowed in sync with the asana as dawn showered her red, orange, and purple rays across the horizon.
-My practice felt light; lately it’s been monotonous.
-I hit a plateau at some point and can’t seem to get over it.
-This morning something opened up and created more space inside of me: a different perspective, perhaps, that brought with it a unique sense of calm.
-I am right where I need to be.
+I find my breath and breathe deeply, filling up my body as if it were a balloon.
+Each inhale and exhale syncs with my pose.
+Dawn spreads and I am showered in morning rays; red, orange, and purple hues.
+My practice feels light; lately it’s been monotonous.
+I know I’ve hit a plateau.
+I can’t seem to get over it.
+But, something about this morning created the opportunity to make and use the space within my body.
+A shift in my perspective?
+A unique calm brought on by this place or maybe the fact that I needed a vacation.
+I’m right where I need to be.
 It’s a lesson I teach and a lesson I learn over and over.

-My girls are awake when I get back and there is coffee.
-The room soon fills with our chatter and laughter as we get ready for the day.
+The ladies are awake when I get back and there is coffee!
+The room fills with our chatter and laughter as we get ready for the day.
 There is so much excitement for our adventure to the Little French Keys.
 They have an animal sanctuary, paddleboards, and a bar that hangs out over the ocean.
-It’s a glorious trifecta of fun and we are impatient to arrive.
+It’s a glorious trifecta of fun.
+We can’t wait to get there!

-Upon the first walk through I felt like the place was a zoo.
-I walked up to a man who was cleaning out a cage and began to question him on the intention of the establishment and the condition of the animals.
+We walked in and were directed to the sanctuary.
+It felt like it was a zoo to me.
+I approached a man who was cleaning a cage and began to question him on the intention of the establishment and the condition of the animals.
 He looked surprised and began to walk us through the “zoo” teaching us about the animals and giving us their history.

 The first animal we met was a howler monkey.
 She loved to be cuddled despite her early years.
 When she was a baby the former owner killed her mother and then broke the baby howler monkey’s legs in a fit of rage.
 The howler monkey could only use her arms to get from place to place.
 The care taker describes the incident with disgust; the owner was never charged for killing the mother or harming the baby.